infocusp/tf_cnnvis/ReadMe.md

 Figure 1: Original image and the reconstructed versions from maxpool layer 1,2 and 3 of Alexnet generated using tf_cnnvis.

-2) CNN visualization based on [Deep dream](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/deepdream/deepdream.ipynb).
+2) CNN visualization based on [Deep dream](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/deepdream/deepdream.ipynb) by Google.
 Here's the relevant [blog post](https://research.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html) explaining the technique.
 In essence, it attempts to construct an input image that maximizes the activation for a given output.
 We present some samples below:

 |   |   |   |   |
 | :-----------: | :-----------: | :-----------: | :-----------: |